Sekanko/Hoidle/README.md

 To perform unit tests, you have to separately run all tests in each module.

-For **Client** tests I used `jest`, so you need to go to this module in your console and run `npm test`.
+For **Client** tests I used `jest`, so you need to go to this module in your console and run `npm install --save-dev jest ` and then `npm test`.

 If you don't have `npm` installed, you won't be able to run client-side tests.